Kepmon/Kepmon/README.md

   _Needing minor refactoring_

   #### Description
 The website was created with the intent of practicing Vue.
-Initially written with Options API and JavaScript but rewritten later on to Composition API and Typescript.
+Initially written with Options API and JavaScript but I then substituted them with  Composition API and Typescript, respectively.
 The website allows to create workout routines and was connected to Supabase, so the user can create and store their workouts.

 Still needing an improvement of some UX and accessibility aspects, which is intended to be done in the future.
 </details>